saigerutherford/fetal-code/README.md

 University School of Medicine during the course of projects supported by National Institutes of Health (NIH) awards MH110793 and ES026022.

-For access to raw fetal functional data used in the development of this code please contact Moriah Thomason Moriah.Thomason@nyulangone.org
+For access to raw fetal functional time-series data used in the development of this code please contact Moriah Thomason Moriah.Thomason@nyulangone.org

 ### Repository organization
 **checkpoints -->** contains the saved models. **2018-06-07_14:07** is the model trained using _**train, validation, and test split**_ (129, 20, 48 subjects; 855, 102, 211 volumes) **2018-06-08_10:47** is the model trained on _**all**_ labeled data.